cisagov/ScubaGoggles/baselines/commoncontrols.md

 -   Allow or disallow access from specific locations
 -   Use nested access levels instead of selecting multiple access levels during assignment

-## 3. Post-SSO Verification
+## 3. Login Challenges
+Login challenges are additional security measures used to verify a user's identity, including post-SSO verification.

 Post-SSO verification controls what additional checks are performed (e.g., Google 2SV) after a user succesfully authenticates through a third-party identity provider.
+SSO is managed through profiles, which can be assigned org-wide or to specific org units/groups.
+Google Workspace handles post-SSO verification for profiles assigned org-wide as a separate case, allowing users more granual control of when post-SSO verification requirements apply.

 ### Policies

 #### GWS.COMMONCONTROLS.3.1v0.3
 Post-SSO verification SHOULD be enabled for users signing in using the SSO profile for your organization.

-- _Rationale:_ Without enabling Post-SSO verification, any Google 2-Step Verification (2SV) configuration is ignored for third-party SSO users.
-Enabling Post-SSO verification will apply 2SV verification policies.
+- _Rationale:_ Without enabling post-SSO verification, any Google 2-Step Verification (2SV) configuration is ignored for third-party SSO users.
+Enabling post-SSO verification will apply 2SV verification policies.
 - _Last modified:_ November 4, 2024

 - MITRE ATT&CK TTP Mapping